 Modern era exploration over the area started in earnest in the 1980s when Chevron and Repsol acquired c.
 550km of high quality 2D seismic in successive campaigns.
 This data set and the AVO derived from it have generated 20 prospects.
 To date, seven have been drilled leading to seven gas discoveries in the area of which five were deemed commercial and put on production.
 In 2002, four wells were tied to production: El Ciervo-1, Sevilla-1, Sevilla-3, and Santa Clara-1, delivering gas to the El Romeral power station.
-In 2007, Rio Corbones-1 was drilled, and became the fifth well to be tied to production in 2008.
-El Ciervo-1, Santa Clara-1 and Sevilla-1 wells are still on production.
+Rio Corbones-1 became the fifth well to be tied to production in 2008.
+El Ciervo-1, Santa Clara-1 and Sevilla-1 are still on production.

 The project includes its own 25km local gas pipeline connecting the producing wells to the El Romeral power station.
 This will provide the infrastructure back bone for future well tie-ins, with an average, as the crow flies, less than 3.5km from infrastructure.

 At the core of the power station are three Jenbacher gas engine generators.
 The power station operates today at c.
 20% of nameplate capacity requiring only one engine at a time to be run.
 Of the three engines in place two are used regularly, the third would require some remedial work to return it to service.

 Today the primary limitation on electricity production is the volume of gas from the three wells currently producing.
 The national gas pipeline operated by ENAGAS crosses through the permits and provides the option to create an interconnector between systems allowing the purchase from or the sale of gas to the grid, if deemed beneficial in the future.